schafeld/react-crud-exercise/README.md

 - [ ] Maybe change displayName behavior in Firebase auth to match Firestore displayName, see [Hints and Ideas](#hints-and-ideas) below.
 - [ ] Vendor profiles should have a custom vendor image (email login user do not have a profile image, Google OAuth users do) and a vendor link (instead of their email address being exposed)
 - [ ] Add configuration and filter for currency display
+- [x] Make location optional
+- [ ] Handle case of user trying to upload more than 5 images (max images per product)
+- [ ] Handle case of user trying to upload an image larger than 5MB (max image size)

 Additional features:

-- [ ] Add a "protected content" wrapper component for page content exclusive to logged-in users
+- [x] Add a "protected content" wrapper component for page content exclusive to logged-in users

 Actual refactoring suggestions: